izivkov/CasioGShockSmartSync/README.md

 ## Announcements

-We have added Arabic, Japanese, French, Spanish, German, Bulgarian, Russian, Chinese (simplified) support.
-If you see mistakes or have suggestions for the translations, please create an issue and tell us about it.

-We have now completed the migration to [Jetpack Compose](https://developer.android.com/compose) and Material 3 design.
+We now support all languages through automatic translation, powered by the [DynamicResourceTranslator](https://github.com/izivkov/DynamicResourceTranslator) library.
+We highly value your feedback to improve translations for specific languages, allowing us to fine-tune the translated text.
+If you notice a translation that needs improvement, please create an Issue [here](https://github.com/izivkov/CasioGShockSmartSync/issues) and include the language, the string to be corrected, and your suggested translation.

 ## What is it?
 I think we can do better than the official Casio G-Shock App!
 This app provides the following extra features: